riteshwarindorkar/riteshwarindorkar/README.md

 ###

-<p align="left">My name is Riteshwar indorekar and I'm a Software devloper, from India</p>
+<p align="left">My name is Riteshwar indorkar and I'm a Software devloper, from India</p>

 ###